fireice-uk/xmr-stak/doc/tuning.md

   * [Scratchpad Indexing](#scratchpad-indexing)
 * [CPU Backend](#cpu-backend)
   * [Choose Value for `low_power_mode`](#choose-value-for-low_power_mode)

+## Fast Startup
+You can disable the miner self test performed on each miner start by adding the command line option `--noTest`

 ## Benchmark
 You can benchmark the miner in two ways: